-Mirepoix is ultimately strained out of the finished stock, so it's not important to use great precision when chopping the vegetables.
+When you're making stock, the mirepoix is ultimately strained out, so it's not important to use great precision when chopping the vegetables.
 The sizes should be more or less uniform, however, to allow for uniform cooking times.

 The more finely mirepoix is chopped, the more quickly its flavor and aroma is released into a stock.
 Since brown stock is simmered longer than white stock, it's perfectly acceptable to cut the mirepoix into pieces an inch or two in size.
 For white stock, a ½-inch dice is probably best.

-Use a pound of mirepoix per 6 quarts of cold water.
-For added flavor and color, the mirepoix is roasted before adding it to the stock liquid.
+For brown stocks such as beef stock, use a pound of mirepoix per 6 quarts of cold water.
+It's customary to roast the mirepoix before adding it to the stock liquid, which contributes flavor and color to the finished stock.

-Use half a pound of mirepoix per gallon of cold water.
-The mirepoix and fish bones can be cooked in butter for a few minutes before adding the water.
+For white stocks such as chicken stock or veal stock, use about a pound of mirepoix for 5 quarts of cold water.
+For fish stock, use half a pound of mirepoix per gallon of cold water.
+You can cook the mirepoix and fish bones in butter for a few minutes before adding the water.

 - Leeks can be used in place of some or all of the onions.